 Managing a product feed can be tricky (we offer doing so as part of ongoing Magento Support & Administration).
 Those wanting to attempt it themselves can may find this article helpful: Optimizing Your Google Shopping Feed for eCommerce Success.

-How Do Google Shopping Ads Differ from Google Text Ads?
+How Do Google Shopping Ads Differ from Google Search Ads?

 A quick primer: Google Ads (formerly AdWords) are sponsored ads that include text, but not images, prices, or reviews.
 Many companies use these to have more control over branding and messaging.
 Key differences between Google Ads and Google Shopping Ads for eCommerce retailers to consider: